 The 2591 Health Program Coordinator II also performs other related duties as assigned.

-2. Two (2) years (equivalent to 4,000 hours) of professional level administrative or management experience with primary responsibility for overseeing, monitoring, and/or coordinating a program providing health and/or human services.
+- Experience: Two (2) years of professional level administrative or management experience with primary responsibility for overseeing, monitoring, and/or coordinating a program providing health and/or human services.

-Additional qualifying work experience as described in Minimum Qualification #2 may substitute for the required degree on a year-for-year basis.
-One (1) year (equivalent to 2,000 hours) of additional qualifying work experience will be considered equivalent to thirty (30) semester units or forty-five (45) quarter units.
+Substitution: Additional experience as described above may be substituted for the required degree on a year-for-year basis.
+Thirty (30) semester or forty-five (45) quarter units equal one year.